The Framebuffer

 through by the A component:

-, the destination color
+If dstPremultiplied is VK_FALSE, the destination color

 components are used as the base color:

 When blending using advanced blend operations, we expect that the R, G, and B components of premultiplied source and destination color inputs be stored as the product of non-premultiplied R, G, and B component values and the A component of the color.
-If any R, G, or B component of a premultiplied input color is non-zero and the A component is zero, the color is considered ill-formed, and the corresponding component of the blend result is undefined:.
+If any R, G, or B component of a premultiplied input color is non-zero and the A component is zero, the color is considered ill-formed, and the corresponding component of the blend result is undefined.

 All of the advanced blend operation formulas in this chapter compute the